 Not sure what to do in your first few weeks?
-BEL student Li Xuan Tan has some tips to get you started.
+Economics graduate Li Xuan Tan has some university tips for first years.

 There are so many resources and opportunities at UQ — be open and take advantage of them!

 Let's dive into the others.

 Studying smart will not only benefit you during university, but into the future after you graduate too.
 Some personal study habits I use are:

 Use a calendar to track events and assessments

 Whenever you get details about an event, put it in your calendar.

 Use reminders – our brains can’t remember everything!

 Take regular breaks